-VFB refresh time – Shows how long the VFB window takes to redraw last time.
+VFB refresh time – How long the VFB window takes to redraw last time.

-Preview denoiser time – Shows how long it took to denoise the VFB image.
+Preview denoiser time – How long it took to denoise the VFB image.

 Store Current VFB – Stores the contents of the current VFB in the history.